pders01/ollama-manager-perl/README.md

 ### new(%args)

 Constructor.
-Accepts the following arguments:
+Accepts the following optional arguments:

-- `pid_file`: Path to the PID file (required).
-This file is used to track the Ollama server process.
-- `ollama_path`: Explicit path to the ollama executable (optional)
+- `ollama_path`: Explicit path to the ollama executable
-- `install_url`: URL for the Ollama installation script (optional)
+- `install_url`: URL for the Ollama installation script

 ### is_installed()